harlan-zw/harlanzw.com/content/blog/2023-april.md

 ## May plans

-In April I wanted to get Nuxt SEO Kit v2 out.
+In April, I wanted to get Nuxt SEO Kit v2 out.
 The blocker I came across was some of the modules not being stable enough.
 These blockers are now mostly resolved.